fbpx

 Shopping for video game consoles is just the first step!
 There are dozens of great video game options for every family, but here are a few more tips for the holidays season, especially as the shopping competition heats up.

-• Check the Ratings – Make sure you always check the ratings before you buy to make sure a video game is appropriate for your family.
+• Check the Ratings – Make sure you always check the ratings before you buy or download a game to make sure it is appropriate for your family.
 You can find ratings on:

 • Update The Console – If you have time, it’s helpful to update the firmware for a console before you give it to your kids!
 Just like your phone, consoles receive regular updates that add new functionality, address bugs, update features, and more.
 While it’s very simple to do, it may not be the most fun first experience for your kids to wait for their new console to update before diving into a game.
 If there’s time, open the console, connect it to your internet (Wi-Fi or wired) and follow the prompts to update the console.
 This may also be a good opportunity to create child accounts for your children and activate parental controls.
 You can find more information about that below.